-Join Joe Marini for an in-depth discussion in this video Sorting and grouping, part of Up and Running with Underscore.js.
+Join Joe Marini for an in-depth discussion in this video Sorting and grouping, part of Learning Underscore.js.

 Another very common scenario that you'll run into when you're working with data is the need to sort and group the data in various different ways.
 So let's take a look at how to use underscore to achieve those results.
 So here in this (INAUDIBLE) file, I've scrolled down to the sorting and grouping section.
 And I'm going to open up the sorting_start file right here.
 And over in the snippets, let's start by seeing how to sort data using underscore.